-Investing Activities: Central Hudson's capital expenditures in the first half of 2022 were consistent with the comparable period in the prior year.
-Projected capital spending is estimated to be approximately \$240 million for the year ended December 31, 2022, compared to actual spending of \$232 million for 2021, and includes continued strengthening of existing electrical and natural gas infrastructure, resiliency and automation of distribution systems and investments in cybersecurity and new common facilities.
-Central Hudson made an \$8.1 million contribution to the Supplemental Executive Retirement Plan Trust in the first quarter of 2021 as per the Trust agreement, no such funding requirement was needed in the current year.
+Investing Activities: Central Hudson's capital expenditures in the first nine months of 2022 were comparable with the prior year.
+Current year capital spending includes continued strengthening of existing electrical and natural gas infrastructure, resiliency and automation of distribution systems and investments in cybersecurity and new common facilities.
+Other investing activity consisted of Central Hudson contributions to the Supplemental Executive Retirement Plan Trust per the Trust agreement of \$8.1 million in 2021, no such funding requirement was needed in the current year.

-Financing Activities: The increase in cash from financing activities of \$74 million in 2022 was primarily due to increased issuances of Senior Notes of \$35 million coupled with lower repayments of long term debt and higher capital contributions received in 2022 to finance the deficit in cash needed to operate the business.
+Financing Activities: The net increase in cash proceeds from financing activities in 2022 was generated from both higher issuance of long-term debt, net of repayments and higher capital contributions compared to prior year used to finance the deficit in cash needed to operate the business.